Football

 Injuries to key players including Rhodri and John Stones, as well as a mysterious illness to playmaker Phil Foden, severely hampered the club’s quest for more success.

-However, Guardiola has moved quickly to strengthen his squad this season with the arrival of a string of top talent.
+However, Guardiola has moved quickly to strengthen his squad this season with the arrival of a string of top talent and with the new season fast approaching, now is a great time to explore the best betting sites for the latest Premier League odds and offers.

 NEW RECRUITS